 Funding for the foundational year will come predominantly from participation in clinical activities in the fellow’s core specialty.
 For non-respirology trainees, we will facilitate discussions with the relevant clinical departments to find opportunities for clinical work.
 The University of Calgary requires advanced clinical fellows have a minimum funding equivalent to a first year resident salary.

 In years 2-3, Fellows may pursue scholarly activity in Sleep Medicine such as research, quality improvement or medical education, or undertake an additional year of clinical training in the management of respiratory failure due to neuromuscular diseases.

 Funding for subsequent years of research training will be guaranteed for fellows accepted into this stream.

-Applicants are required to have completed a 2 year training program in Respiratory Medicine, obtained certification in internal medicine from the Royal College of Physicians and Surgeons of Canada (RCPSC) and be eligible for medical licensure in Alberta (requires completion of the Canadian LMCC exams).
+Applicants are required to have completed training in Respiratory Medicine, Neurology, Psychiatry, Otolaryngology or General Internal Medicine, obtained certification from the RCPSC and be eligible for medical licensure in Alberta (requires completion of the Canadian LMCC exams).

-Applications and inquiries regarding the fellowship should be directed to Dr. Andrea Loewen, Program Director at:
+Applications and inquiries regarding the fellowship should be directed to Dr Marcus Povitz, Program Director at:

 Dr. Marcus Povitz